ROCK3879/BuzzQuiz/README.md

    - The following metrics were returned:

-     -There are 11 functions in this file.
+     -There are 13 functions in this file

-     -Function with the largest signature take 2 arguments, while the median is 1.
+     -Function with the largest signature take 2 arguments, while the median is 0.

-     -Largest function has 8 statements in it, while the median is 2.
+     -Largest function has 12 statements in it, while the median is 2.

-     -The most complex function has a cyclomatic complexity value of 2 while the median is 1.
+     -The most complex function has a cyclomatic complexity value of 3 while the median is 1.

 ### Validator Testing